glouppe/info8002-large-scale-data-systems/lecture9.md

 # Fragmentation

 - *Break* a relation into smaller relations or **fragments**, which are then distributed at different sites.
-- Main types of fragmentation:
+- Main kinds of fragmentation:
     - *Horizontal*: partition a relation along its tuples.
         - e.g., identify fragments to selection queries.
     - *Vertical*: partition a relation along its attributes.